SuTienLee/SQL-global-debate-symposium/README.md

 This project was contributed by MS Business Analytics and Information Management students at Purdue University:
 > Meghan Harris, Michael Jonelis, Piper Doyle, Rachel Fagan, Su-Tien Lee, Yi-Chen Chiou (In alphabetical order)

-In the codes file, we created ten SQL queries based on the business problem that we would like to answer.
+In the codes file, we created eleven SQL queries based on the business problem that we would like to answer.